ponzu-cms/go-client/README.md

     //------------------------------------------------------------------

-    // create Content item of type Blog with data data := make(url.Values)
+    // create Content item of type Blog with data data := client.NewValues()
     data.Set("title", "Added via API")
     data.Set("body", "<p>Here's some HTML for you...</p>")
     data.Set("author", "Steve")

-    // or, instead of making url.Values and setting key/values use helper func: blog := &content.Blog{
+    // or, instead of making client.Values and setting key/values use helper func: blog := &content.Blog{
         Title: "Added via API client",
         Body: "<p>Here's some HTML for you...</p>",